pivotal/docs-tap/tanzu-build-service/tbs-workload-config.md

     ```

     Where:
-    - `DEVELOPER-NAMESPACE` is ...
+    - `DEVELOPER-NAMESPACE` is the namespace where workloads are created.
-    - `MY-SETTINGS` is ... <!-- what would be in these settings? is there an example? -->
+    - `MY-SETTINGS` is the contents of your service bindings file.

 2. Apply the YAML file by running: